Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Introduction

 \section{Introduction}

 This paper is devoted to the study of bifurcation scenarios leading to the appearance of hyperchaotic attractors in three-dimensional map

-where $x, y$, and $z$ are phase variables; $M_1, M_2$, and $B$ are parameters.
-This map is the well-known ``homoclinic map'' which appears as the normal form of first return maps near homoclinic and heteroclinic tangencies of multidimensional systems \cite{GST93c, GST96, GST08, GGS10}.
-Note that map \eqref{eq:MiraMap} has the constant Jacobian $B$.
+Here $x, y$, and $z$ are phase variables; $M_1, M_2$, and $B$ are parameters.
+This map is the well-known ``homoclinic map'' which was introduced in \cite{GST93b, GST93c} as a normal form of the first return map near homoclinic tangencies of multidimensional systems, see also \cite{GST96, GST08, GGS10}.
+Map \eqref{eq:MiraMap} has the constant Jacobian $B$.
 When $B=0$, it becomes effectively two-dimensional map of the form $\bar y = z, \; \bar z = M_1 + M_2 z - y^2$.
 It is the well-known two-dimensional endomorphism introduced and studied by C. Mir\'a yet in 60s \cite{Mira65}, see also \cite{Mira_book}.
 Therefore, we call map \eqref{eq:MiraMap} the \textit{three-dimensional Mir\'a map}.
+It is worth noting that this map belongs the class of 3D H\'enon maps.
+In the paper \cite{lomeli1998quadratic} by Lomel{\'\i} and Meiss it was shown that every quadratic 3D map with the constant Jacobian, whose the inverse map is also quadratic, can be reduced to a map of the form $\bar x = y, \; \bar y = z, \; \bar z = Bx + G(y,z)$, where $G$ is a quadratic polynomial in $y$ and $z$.
+Therefore, such diffeomorphism is also called ``Lomel{\'\i} map'', see e.g. \cite{mireles2013quadratic}.

 Recall, that the term ``hyperchaotic attractor'' was introduced by R\"ossler in \cite{Rossler78} for strange attractors with (at least) two directions of exponential instability.
-In order to be hyperchaotic, an attractor should contain nontrivial hyperbolic subsets whose unstable manifold have dimension $\geq 2$.
-If these subsets occupy a large part of the attractor, then typical orbits of the attractor have (at least) two positive Lyapunov exponents (LE), and this fact is usually established numerically.
+In order to be hyperchaotic, an attractor should contain nontrivial hyperbolic subsets whose unstable manifolds have dimension $\geq 2$.
+Hyperchaoticity of an attractor is simply verified numerically.
+If numerical experiments show that orbits in the attractor have (at least) two positive Lyapunov exponents (LE), then the observed attractor is hyperchaotic.